-A scenario is a list of interactions with the ledger (submit, getParty, pass, etc).
-So a scenario followed by another scenario is again a scenario.
+A script is a list of interactions with the ledger (submit, allocateParty, passTime, etc).
+So a script followed by another script is again a script.

 This is where do blocks come in. do blocks allow you to build complex actions from simple ones, using the results of earlier actions in later ones.